Protecting your home ownership rights during separation if you were cohabiting

 How your home may be owned

-How you own your home may affect the steps you need to take in the early days.
+How you own your home might affect the steps you need to take in the early days.

 Property owned by one of you